symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

-The SimpleCMSBundle includes ``MultilangRoute`` and ``MultilangRedirectRoute``, extensions to the ``Route`` and ``RedirectRoute`` found in RoutingExtraBudle, but with the necessary changes to handle the prefix strategy discussed earlier.
+The SimpleCMSBundle includes ``MultilangRoute`` and ``MultilangRedirectRoute``, extensions to the ``Route`` and ``RedirectRoute`` found in RoutingBundle, but with the necessary changes to handle the prefix strategy discussed earlier.

 Content Handling